Early childhood education: Bronfenbrenner's ecological systems theory

+One of the chief reasons Bronfenbrenner conceptualizes development in this way is not merely to highlight the role of one's context, but to illustrate the multiple determinants of one's developmental trajectory while also capturing their individual agency.
+This approach blends disciplines of biology, psychology, sociology, and anthropology to more fully capture the complexity of development.
+One of the main contributions that Bronfenbrenner's work had on the American childcare system was through his co-founding of the federal Head Start program.

 Practical implications of early childhood education

 In recent decades, studies have shown that early childhood education is critical in preparing children to enter and succeed in the (grade school) classroom, diminishing their risk of social-emotional mental health problems and increasing their self-sufficiency later in their lives.
 In other words, the child needs to be taught to rationalize everything and to be open to interpretations and critical thinking.
 There is no subject to be considered taboo, starting with the most basic knowledge of the world that they live in, and ending with deeper areas, such as morality, religion and science.
 Visual stimulus and response time as early as 3 months can be an indicator of verbal and performance IQ at age 4 years.
 When parents value ECE and its importance their children generally have a higher rate of attendance.
 This allows children the opportunity to build and nurture trusting relationships with educators and social relationships with peers.

 By providing education in a child's most formative years, ECE also has the capacity to pre-emptively begin closing the educational achievement gap between low and high-income students before formal schooling begins.
 Children of low socioeconomic status (SES) often begin school already behind their higher SES peers; on average, by the time they are three, children with high SES have three times the number of words in their vocabularies as children with low SES.
 Participation in ECE, however, has been proven to increase high school graduation rates, improve performance on standardized tests, and reduce both grade repetition and the number of children placed in special education.

-A study was conducted by the Aga Khan Development Network's Madrasa Early Childhood Programme on the impact that early childhood education had on students’ performance in grade school.
+A study was conducted by the Aga Khan Development Network's Madrasa Early Childhood Programme on the impact that early childhood education had on students' performance in grade school.
 Looking specifically at students who attended the Madrasa Early Childhood schools (virtually all of whom came from economically disadvantaged backgrounds), the study found that they had consistently ranked in the top 20% in grade 1 classes.
 The study also concluded that any formal early childhood education contributed to higher levels of cognitive development in language, mathematics, and non-verbal reasoning skills.

 Especially since the first wave of results from the Perry Preschool Project were published, there has been widespread consensus that the quality of early childhood education programs correlate with gains in low-income children's IQs and test scores, decreased grade retention, and lower special education rates.